carbynestack/nettle/enhancements/0055-Federated-Learning.md

 1. The client launches the Flower client that contacts the Flower server to join the FL system.

+### Open Questions

+The aspects discussed in the following sections still have to be investigated.

+#### Data Conversion

+In the flow described above, data has to be converted between NumPy NdArrays and MP-SPDZ `sfloat` values.
+This will probably be ML framework specific.
+We might go for PyTorch first.
+In that case the datatype stored in NdArrays is probably `torch.float32`.

+### Missing pieces

+- Flower is written in Python.
+As of today, Carbyne Stack has no Python Amphora and Ephemeral Clients.
+A potential (hacky) fallback is to use the CS CLI launched via the Python `subprocess` module.

+## Alternatives

+### No Global Model Obliviousness

+In a variation of the above scheme, the system could be built in a way such that the orchestrator has access to the global model parameters.
+In that case only the aggregation of the local model updates is done using MPC by the aggregator.
+The exchange of global model parameters with the clients is done in-band, i.e., via the regular Flower communication channels.

 ## Infrastructure Needed

 - Repository for hosting the Nettle codebase